FadyAPhilips/AppliedAI-CourseRecommender/README.md

 - To calculate precision, recall, or other evaluation metrics, make sure the data loader uses the training enrollments file.
 By default, it may use enrolments.csv
 - Change the file name in the `data_loader.py` like `enrollments_rows = _read_csv("train_enrollments.csv")`
 - This ensures that the evaluation uses the correct training dataset when computing recommendation metrics.
+- Run the Metrics Script with `python metrics.py`